 In 2013, legislation was passed and signed by the governor that significantly changed the homeschool options in Iowa.

-The information presented on this page will outline the homeschool options available under the provisions enacted in 2013.
+The information presented on this page outlines the homeschool options currently available under the provisions enacted in 2013.

 Three Options for Iowa Homeschooling Families

 Independent Private Instruction (IPI) CHOICE #1 Iowa Code Section 299A.1(2)(b) This new option (proposed and sponsored by NICHE) allows for the private instruction of children, including not more than four (4) unrelated students, in mathematics, reading, language arts, science and social studies.

 Competent Private Instruction (CPI) with no reporting CPI Option 2 with Opt-Out CHOICE #2 Iowa Code Section 299A.3 This option was formerly the CPI annual assessment option with required reporting.
 With the 2013 Iowa Code change (not proposed or sponsored by NICHE) of a few deleted & inserted words, all reporting requirements -- including the initial CPI Form A filing & the annual assessment results filing -- were made optional.
 The only defining legal description of CPI Option 2 with Opt-Out is found in 299A.1(c): "...instruction using a plan and course of study in a setting other than a public or organized accredited nonpublic school."